Late Game Progression Guide

 Late-game economic management shifts from accumulation to maintenance.
 Your goal is not to grow your currency stash -- it is to maintain a buffer that allows continuous raids without farming breaks.

 The critical metric for late-game economic health is your net per raid.
 Track your average earnings minus average equipment losses over 20 raids.
 If this number is positive, your economy is sustainable at its current level.
+If it is negative, you are living beyond your means.

 Large currency reserves are a trap.
 The opportunity cost of holding 100,000 currency instead of converting it into equipment that generates better raids is almost always negative.
 Keep a comfortable buffer and invest the rest.